ably/ably-ui/README.md

 gem install foreman

 foreman start

+# OR ...

+./cleanstart.sh
 ```

 This will start webpack rebuild for the package, webpack-dev-server to observe these changes and the rails server to run the app.

+The second option `cleanstart.sh` will ensure the webpack assets are up-to-date.
+It will execute a webpack build before calling `foreman start`.

 If at anytime you don't want to use the local gems anymore, you can do: